Asset Documentation (Rooftops, Telecom, Utilities, Solar)

 - Monitoring known problem areas

-Telecom infrastructure is critical and often elevated, making traditional inspections complex and weather-dependent.
-Drone inspections provide clear visuals of antennas, mounts, cabling, and site layout without requiring climbing or specialized access in many cases.
+Telecom infrastructure is critical and often elevated, making traditional visual review complex and weather-dependent.
+Drone inspection-support imagery provides clear visuals of antennas, mounts, cabling, and site layout without requiring climbing or specialized access in many cases.

 Telecom assets commonly documented